Cerenome: ReSPECT-LM Clinical Trial for Leptomeningeal Metastases

-Plus Therapeutics is developing Rhenium (186Re) Obisbemeda, an innovative, targeted radiotherapeutic for multiple rare and difficult-to-treat cancers including Leptomeningeal Metastases (LM).
+Cerenome is developing Rhenium (186Re) Obisbemeda, an innovative, targeted radiotherapeutic for multiple rare and difficult-to-treat cancers including Leptomeningeal Metastases (LM).
 In the U.S. multi-center ReSPECT-LM Phase 1 dose optimization clinical trial, Rhenium (186Re) Obisbemeda will be administered through an intraventricular catheter (Ommaya reservoir) in patients with LM.
 The treatment consists of a single administered dose of 186RNL per patient on an outpatient basis by the clinical trial physician.
 The ReSPECT-LM U.S. Phase 1 Clinical Trial is enrolling patients as of January 2025 and has clinical study site location at UT Health San Antonio in San Antonio.

 The ReSPECT-LM clinical trial is funded, in part, by a $17.6 million grant from the Cancer Prevention & Research Institute of Texas, the second largest public funding source for cancer research in the world.
-The National Trial Number for this clinical trial is NCT07098806.
+The National Trial Number for this clinical trial is NCT07098806.In May 2026, Phase 1 ReSPECT-LM trial data were presented in a plenary session at the American Association of Neurological Surgeons (AANS) Annual Scientific Meeting in San Antonio, Texas.
+The completed single-dose escalation study reported a median overall survival of approximately 9 months in patients treated at the recommended Phase 2 dose, compared to a historical median of approximately 2–6 months, along with a favorable safety profile and evidence of immune remodeling within the tumor microenvironment.

 Leptomeningeal metastases (LM) are a rare but typically fatal complication of advanced cancer in which cancer cells spread to the central nervous system (CNS) and are found in either the leptomeninges (membrane surrounding the brain and spinal cord) or cerebrospinal fluid (CSF) (circulates nutrients and chemicals to the brain and spinal cord).
 Leptomeningeal Metastases is sometimes referred to as leptomeningeal cancer, leptomeningeal disease, neoplastic meningitis, or meningeal carcinomatosis, and is most commonly found in patients with melanoma, breast, lung, or gastrointestinal cancer.
 Despite affecting over 110,000 people annually in the U.S., there are currently no FDA approved treatments specifically for Leptomeningeal Metastases.